tslever/Database_Design_And_Build/README.md

 #### Third Normal Form (3NF)

-A table is in 3NF if:
+"A table is in 3NF if:

 1. It is in 2NF.

 2. It contains no transitive dependencies.

-A transitive dependency is when one non-key field's value depends on another non-key field's value.
+A transitive dependency is when one non-key field's value depends on another non-key field's value."

+The tables in our database are in Third Normal Form.

 #### Stopping at Third Normal Form